 IC, also known as “painful bladder syndrome,” is a chronic bladder condition with no known cure.

-Recent studies have investigated the link between the use of Elmiron and eye damage.
+Recent studies have investigated the link between the use of Elmiron and eye disease.

-Elmiron may be linked to the following diseases:
+Elmiron may be linked to the following eye diseases:

 - Macular degeneration